rm-rf-etc/foolproof.js/README.md

-Bulletproof.js
+Foolproof.js
 ==============

 ### not available on npm just yet...

-Bulletproof.js is a group of helper functions for type checking.
+Foolproof.js is a group of helper functions for type checking.
-You can pass any object to a bulletproof helper function and be certain it will never throw a nasty error since typeof is the first check that is always done on any value given.
+You can pass any object to a foolproof helper function and be certain it will never throw a nasty error since typeof is the first check that is always done on any value given.